DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/12-12 Allister Redesign Notes.md

 - A hand-heavy design is probably best here
 - Maybe heavier gloves or gauntlets to suggest he channels magic through his hands
 - Avoid any weapon-like accessories in his design
-- Potentially, his posing could emphasize his fists a little more to suggest his fighting style
+- Potentially, his posing could emphasize his fists a little more to suggest his fighting style.
+Maybe a pose where he is clenching one of his fists while magic swirls around it.
 - At first glance, the viewer should NOT get the impression that this guy is a traditional long-range mage